Valer100/winaccent/docs/other-features/settings.md

 ```

 !!! note
-    On Windows 8.x, this variable will always return `True`
+    On Windows 8.x, this variable will always return `True`.